glouppe/info8010-deep-learning/lecture1.md

 Goal: Set the fundamentals of machine learning.

 - Why learning?
+- Applications and success
 - Learning from data
     - Empirical risk minimization
+    - Under-fitting and over-fitting
     - Bias-variance dilemma

 ---